lsd-rs/lsd/README.md

 ## Description

 This project is heavily inspired by the super [colorls](https://github.com/athityakumar/colorls) project but with some little differences.
-For example is written is rust and not ruby.
+For example is written is rust and not ruby which make it really faster (around 10 times).

 ## Screenshot